-By Zeta-sizer Nano ZS (Malvern) to evaluate particles size and size distribution
+Zeta-sizer Nano ZS (Malvern) or Nano Flex II (Particle-Metrix) DLS instruments are used to evaluate particles size and size distribution.

 Method development, qualification and validation.
 Method development to include LOD, LOQ, Linearity, Accuracy, Precision.

-From 1 nm to 1000 um: we use laser diffraction (X-100 by Microtrac and Spraytec by Malvern) to analyze dry powder particels, nasal sprays, aerosols, inhalers and solutions of microparticles and DLS (Zetasizer Nano ZS by Malvern), NTA (Nanosight by Malvern), TRPS (qNano by Izon) for analysis of nanoparticles.
+From 1 nm to 1000 um: we use laser diffraction (Mastersizer by Malvern) to analyze particles, solutions of microparticles and DLS (Zetasizer Nano ZS by Malvern), NTA (Nanosight by Malvern), TRPS (qNano by Izon) for analysis of nanoparticles.
 Electron microscope by TEM/SEM is offered to confirm achieved data.

 Exosomes and extracellular vesicles (EV) play important roles in myriad of biological processes and are widely studied.
 Biological matrix, isolation and purification steps, heterogeneity of particles’ size make characterization of exosomes considerably complex for most techniques available on the market.
 Over the past few years Nanoparticle Tracking Analysis (NTA) and Tunable Resistive Pulse Sensing (TRPS) technology by Izon were found to be the most suitable and reliable techniques for analysis of variety of nanoparticles, and found to be exceptionally suitable for exosomes characterization.

 NTA sinultaneously identifies and tracks each individual particle moving under Brownian motion and relates movement trajectory to particle size.
 It results in exceptional capability to resolve and count particles of different size in the mixture.

 TRPS is an impedance-based system and is the only technique that can deliver three fundamental parameters of nanoparticles: